0RYM0S/JovialSonarPlugin/README.md

 # Jovial Sonar Plugin

 This repository contains a minimal template for creating a custom language plugin for SonarQube.
-It defines a new language named **Jovial** and a stub sensor that can be extended with real analysis logic.
+It defines a new language named **Jovial** and a simple sensor that demonstrates how rules can be executed on source files.

 ## Building